Hofer-Julian/julianhofer.eu/content/blog/01-silverblue-nix.md

 outdate_warn = false
 +++

+{% tip(note="") %}
+This post has been updated now that my contributions to the Determinate Nix installer have been [released](https://github.com/DeterminateSystems/nix-installer/releases/tag/v0.11.0).
+{% end %}

 There is a lot to like about [Fedora Silverblue](https://docs.fedoraproject.org/en-US/fedora-silverblue/).
 Updates are atomic and if there is something wrong with the newest version, you can always roll back.
 You always move between immutable images of your operating system, but that also means that installing packages with `dnf` doesn't work anymore.